htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/future.md

 {{<section title="Extensions">}}

 Our task was to make the elective course registration for IMI bachelor students easier.
-However, our final product can easily be extended.
+However, our final product can easily be extended, which will probably be done in a bachelor thesis.

 #### All HTW students
 Since the studyplan can only help IMI bachelor students with their elective course registration and organization so far, the next step would be to make it **usable for master students and someday all the other students** as well.